b4u7/StackUnderflow/docs/development.md

 ### Installing dependencies

-Before running the project, we need to install our dependencies first.
+We need to install our dependencies first before running the project.

 #### Composer